asimonw/emf-training/README.md

 console.log(x);
 ```

 Note that even the `if` clause is false, the variable `x` will get hoisted to the top, outside of the if block, exactly because blocks don't influence scope.
 (At least when using the `var` keyword to declare a variable.
 We'll talk about ES2015 later.
-Another important exception is try/catch blocks.)
+Another important exception is catch blocks in try/catch statements.)

 This example illustrates the basics of function scoping: